 Are there any costs or risks associated with Bitmoji?

-Bitmoji charges a small amount for individual clothing packs, especially special event clothing packs that celebrate specific people, teams, or holidays.
-Usually, these cost around $1.
-Otherwise, there’s no cost associated with using Bitmoji at this time.
+Bitmoji charges a small amount (usually around $1) for individual clothing packs, especially ones that celebrate specific people, teams, holidays, or special events.
+But other than that, Bitmoji is free to use at this time.

 - The best keyboards for the iPhone